micjahn/ZXing.Net/README.md

 * decoder for the command line
 * encoder for the command line
 * Windows Forms demo (demonstrates decoding and encoding of static images and from a camera)
-* Windows Phone demo (demonstrates decoding of static images and from a camera)
 * Windows Service demo (demonstrates decoding of static images)
 * Windows Presentation Framework demo (demonstrates decoding of static images)
 * Windows RT demo (demonstrates decoding of static images)